Stefania Gerevini

 My recent and current work focuses on the following areas:

 • The nexus between arts and politics in the medieval Mediterranean, with specific focus on artistic interactions, political conflict, and public memory.
-My forthcoming monograph, Facing Crisis?
-Art as Politics in Fourteenth-Century Venice (Dumbarton Oaks-Harvard University Press, 2024), explores these issues through analysis of the artistic renewal of the basilica of San Marco during the dogeship of Andrea Dandolo (1343-54), at a time of profound institutional transformation.
+My monograph, Facing Crisis?
+Art as Politics in Fourteenth-Century Venice (Dumbarton Oaks Studies, Harvard University Press, 2024), explores these issues through analysis of the artistic renewal of the basilica of San Marco during the dogeship of Andrea Dandolo (1343-54), at a time of profound institutional transformation.

 • Conceptualizations and artistic applications of light and transparency, with a particular focus on the use and meaning of rock crystal in the religious and secular cultures of medieval Europe.